wp-plugins/child-theme-configurator/readme.txt

 = Parent Templates =

 You can copy PHP template files from the parent theme by checking the boxes.
-Click "Copy Selected to Child Theme" and the templates will be added to the child theme directory.
+Click "Copy Selected to Child Theme" and the templates will be added to the child theme's directory.

-CAUTION: If your child theme is active, the child theme version of the file will be used instead of the parent immediately after it is copied.
+CAUTION: If your child theme is active, the child theme's version of the file will be used instead of the parent immediately after it is copied.
 The functions.php file is generated separately and cannot be copied here.

 = Child Theme Files =